SonnyBat/linux-notes/01-linux-fundamentals.md

 ## Description

-The `echo` command prints anything we text after it into the terminal.
+The `echo` command prints text to the terminal.

 ## Example